 Basic Theory and Knowledge of Ice Safety

 Basic safety and Hazard assessment

-Tech 1 plus Safety, Self Rescue, and Companion Rescue on flat/static ice
+Level 1 plus Safety, Self Rescue, and Companion Rescue on flat/static ice

-Tech 2 plus subject rescue, and rescue systems in a dynamic ice environment (river/ocean)
+Level 2 plus subject rescue, and rescue systems in a dynamic ice environment (river/ocean)

-Tech 3 plus Team Leadership, advanced systems and high risk scenarios
+Level 3 plus Team Leadership, advanced systems and high risk scenarios

 Courses vary depending on ice environments, tasks, and responsibilities.
 All courses have the same core fundamentals of hazard assessment and personal safety.
 The courses are also designed specifically for the “zone” and risk you operate in.

 From the Cold zone (away from the ice edge) and low risk or static ice to the Hot Zone (actively operating/rescuing or working on/in the ice) and high risk or dynamic ice.

 If you send workers into the ice environment or you yourself have a responsibility to respond to the ice there is a course for you.